 Sword Daughter Volume 3: Elsbeth of the Island by Brian Wood, Mack Chater, and Lauren Affe (Dark Horse, 9781506707846, £16.99)

 This is the third volume of a gorgeously rendered saga following a father and daughter, Dag and Elsbeth, through Viking-age Europe, the sole survivors of a raid on their village by a murderous clan known as the Forty Swords.
 Dag confronts a member of the Forty Swords to challenge them at last, while the readers are shown Elsbeth more than ten years later in an interesting split narrative.
-The action when things get going is so well done and shows the series’ clear inspiration from the visual cues of classic samurai films, and the compelling father and daughter relationship at the core of the story gains new depths.
+The action when things get going is so well done and draws clear inspiration from the visual cues of classic samurai films, and the compelling father-daughter relationship at the core of the story gains new depths.